Alejogb1/job-board/blog-data/ai-powered-coding--replits-approach-to-democratizing-development.md

 then he dropped the bomb  they're putting ai into repet for *everyone*  millions of users  ai-powered coding is no longer some exclusive club  it's become mainstream  amjad even joked about burning through more gpu than cpu now that everyone's using it haha

-okay so key concept number one:  ai isn't just an add-on  it needs to be completely integrated into the coding process   no more clunky plugins or separate tools  think of it like this:  a new programming paradigm,  where AI assists you at every single step of the way.   it's a complete shift from what we've been doing
+ so key concept number one:  ai isn't just an add-on  it needs to be completely integrated into the coding process   no more clunky plugins or separate tools  think of it like this:  a new programming paradigm,  where AI assists you at every single step of the way.   it's a complete shift from what we've been doing

 key concept number two:  model farms!  they announced 'model farm' which lets you use pre-trained models directly in your ide with just a few lines of code   no more messing around with complex apis or external services  they started with google cloud llms but are adding llama and stable diffusion quickly   it's a massive simplification  and they're offering a free tier at least until the end of the year  genius move